Effexor XR; Venlafaxine XR

-- You may see parts of this drug in your stool.
+- Parts of this drug may be seen in your child’s stool.
 This is normal and not a cause for concern.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Signs of low sodium levels like headache, trouble focusing, memory problems, feeling confused, weakness, seizures, or change in balance.